In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 Contact the Nevada DMV for driver’s license reinstatement instructions for your particular case.
-And once you complete the requirements, you will need to appear in person at a DMV office to obtain your new Nevada driver’s license.
+Once you complete the requirements, you will need to appear in person at a DMV office to obtain your new Nevada driver’s license.

 Your Nevada driver’s license does not automatically renew after the revocation period.
 You have to apply for reinstatement.1